aussiehash/Bitcoin-for-SBC/README.md

 # ToDo
 		* ?
 CUPS / CUPS PDF for print to PDF function ?
 		* Text font for Command Line such that QR codes are displayed properly
+		* ?
+Airgapped offline fresh install  - write raspbian ISO, transfer and install armory offline bundle.
+No `apt-get update` or `upgrade` or `install`